Red Jet 6

+History

-Red Funnel announced in May 2015 that they had placed an order for the £6 million vessel with Wight Shipyard of East Cowes, making Red Jet 6 the first high-speed ferry built in the United Kingdom in 15 years.
+Red Funnel announced in May 2015 that it had placed an order for the £6 million vessel with Wight Shipyard of East Cowes, making Red Jet 6 the first high-speed ferry built in the United Kingdom in 15 years.
 Red Jet 6 was constructed in East Cowes's former aircraft hangar, originally built for the Saunders-Roe aircraft company.
 She entered service in mid 2016.

 Red Jet 6 is 41.12 m long, with a passenger capacity of 275.
 She is powered by four MTU series 2000 diesel engines, each powering a waterjet for propulsion and steering giving a service speed of 38 kn, allowing a crossing time of 23 minutes.
 She can operate with one engine out with only a minor reduction in speed.

 Red Jet 6 was named by Anne, Princess Royal at a ceremony at East Cowes on 4 July 2016.
 On 29 June 2017, Red Jet 6 set a new record for the circumnavigation of the Isle of Wight by multihulls, starting and finishing at the Royal Yacht Squadron starting line at Cowes, taking 1 hr, 17 mins, 17 secs at an average speed of 39.42 kn.